total-shambles/yank/progress.md

 1) Rework the vague score
 2) Worry about the rest after this is ready to go.
 Restructure `background.js` for sure though

+#### Checkpoints reached as of 8/30 :
+Product ready for deployment.

+Current Issues:
+- Finetuning needs more work
+- Dataset needs more values
+- Shift focus to holism
+- Produce a demo